 Changing jobs frequently isn’t inherently bad.
 Forbes contributor and workforce expert Liz Ryan makes a persuasive case that job-hopping is actually a measure of personal and professional success.
 Of course, whether you agree with Ryan’s sentiment probably depends on how well you’ve weathered your own job changes.

 If you’re anticipating a job change in the near future, or you’ve already committed to take on a new role, use this guide to weight the dice in your favor.

-These proven tips, many provided by HR professionals, business owners, and employment experts, will smooth your transition into a new workplace and increase your odds of success moving forward – even if you’re onto the next opportunity before long.
+These proven tips from HR professionals, business owners, and employment experts, will smooth your transition into a new workplace and increase your odds of success moving forward – even if you’re onto the next opportunity before long.

 Before You Arrive: Tips to Prepare for Your First Day on the Job

 Do these things in the days and weeks leading up to your first day on the job.

 Don’t rush headlong into your new job.
 It’s better to take it slow and use the extra time to prepare.
 You don’t need months away from the office, and it’s unlikely that your personal budget can bear that burden in either case.
 A week off is probably sufficient to get your head in the right place.

 Unless you took the job with the expectation that you’d start right away, your new employer should be amenable to a later start date.
 Bring this up during the interview process, ideally once you’ve taken care of salary and benefits negotiations.